revforyou/DEEPLEARNINGFINAL/README.md

-Title: CV Job Matching using Doc2Vec
+*Title: CV Job Matching using Doc2Vec*

 Description:
 This project implements a job-matching system using the Doc2Vec algorithm to match resumes with job descriptions based on semantic content.
-The system preprocesses text data, converts it into vector representations, and computes the cosine similarity using Doc2Vec to quantify the match between candidates' resumes and job descriptions.
+It provides an Accuracy Score for the resume to show how similar the resume is to the given Job Description.

 Environment Setup: